W4terF4ll/endless-rhythm/README.md

 4k endless rhythm game that runs in the browser

-this game is not planned to be playable on mobile and smaller devices
+this game is not playable on mobile and smaller devices

 made by W4terF4ll